-An alternative solution is to use a money transfer company like HiFX.
-They transfer your money much faster than traditional banks, their fees are lower (or non-existent in the case of HiFX), and the exchange rates are much more advantageous.
+An alternative solution is to use a money transfer company like XE Money.
+They transfer your money much faster than traditional banks, their fees are lower (or non-existent in the case of XE Money), and the exchange rates are much more advantageous.
 They do a better job because well, it is their only job.
-They have accounts in every country they serve and can transfer your money directly onto your account saving on most fees above.
+They have accounts in every country they serve and can transfer your money directly into your account saving on most fees above.
 It’s a huge saving when transferring a few thousand.
 That means:

-- No fee from your bank back home since you transfer money onto a account in your own country.
+- No fee from your bank back home since you transfer money onto an account in your own country.